rackerlabs/support-how-to/content/how-to/account-management/rackspace-billing-faq/index.md

 account, its resources are available for someone else to use, and you are no longer billed for them.

-Follow the process outlined in the [Cloud Control Panel](https://login.rackspace.com) to delete your cloud servers and services.
+Follow the process outlined in the [Rackspace Customer Portal](https://login.rackspace.com) to delete your cloud servers and services.
 To cancel Rackspace support for Azure, create a ticket for our Billing team.
 {{</ accordion >}}